Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Here’s a little video showing the Kaldi Wide in action:

-One of our favorite things about the Kaldi Wide is that it can handle 300 grams of raw coffee and can also do back-to-back roasts without any difficult.
+One of our favorite things about the Kaldi Wide is that it can handle 300 grams of green coffee and can also do back-to-back roasts without any difficult.
 That means you can roast yourself a pound and half of coffee in 30 minutes.
 Not bad.

 We also like how easy it is to hear first crack and second crack.
 We don’t know why those milestones sound louder with the Kaldi than they do with other roasters, but it’s very helpful when you’re relying on sight, sound and smell to get the roast you want.